Entropy bounds for grammar compression: Expanded commentary for Section

-It is left to compare $|Y_{S}|H_0(Y_{S})$ with the size of entropy encoding $S_G = \rhs{S',G}$.
-Note that up to permuting of letters, $S''$ is a concatenation of $S$ and $\rhs{G}$ with one occurrence of each nonterminal removed.
-As entropy coding has the same size regardless of the order of letters, the size of the entropy coding of $S$ and $G$ is the same as the size of entropy coding of $S''$ with one occurrence of each nonterminal concatenated to it.
-Adding one symbol to string of length at most $m$ can increase the entropy by at most $\log m + \beta$, for some constant $\beta$, we obtain the bound on the entropy coding of $S_G$:
+It is left to compare $|Y_{S}|H_0(Y_{S})$ with the entropy of $S_G$, i.e.\ $|S_G|H_0(S_G)$.
+Note that up to permuting of letters, $S''$ is a concatenation of $S'$ and $\grhs{(G)}$ with one occurrence of each nonterminal removed.
+From the definition of entropy, adding one letter to string increases encoding cost by at most logarithmic factor, i.e.\ for any string $w$ and letter $a$ it holds that: